 In 1939, Britain imposed mandatory darkening of houses because of the threat of enemy air strikes.
-Residents were installed on the windows dense curtains of black fabric so that even a thin strip of light would not break through.
+Residents have installed on the windows dense curtains of black fabric so that even a thin strip of light would not break through.

 Even after the war ended, it turned out that many homeowners were used to the black opaque curtains that protected the privacy of the family.

-Today blackout curtains are used not so much to preserve privacy as to protect them from sunlight.
+Today blackout curtains are used not so much to preserve privacy to protect them from sunlight.
 Such curtains are indispensable in bedrooms facing east or south, as they allow you to sleep longer, without waking from the bright light.

 Most of the commercially available blackout curtains are woven with ultra-dense material and are capable of blocking 99% of ultraviolet rays.